2026 Wedding Trends: What Pinterest Predicts Every Bride Should Know

 What's the most popular wedding color for 2026?

 Icy blue.
 Appearing across every category on Pinterest.
-Burgundy, emerald, and terracotta remain popular for fall/winter.
+Butter yellow, burgundy, and terracotta remain popular for spring and fall weddings respectively.

 Are minimalist weddings still in style?